Speciality Nut Oils from Cooks&Co – a Review

-Hazelnut Oil (RSP £3.99) – extracted entirely from hazelnuts, this oil is the one I was most excited about and I was right to be so – it’s delicious.
+Extracted entirely from hazelnuts, this oil is the one I was most excited about.
+And I was right to be so, it’s delicious.
 It really does smell and taste of hazelnuts.
 I added some of this to the chocolate hazelnut cake truffles I made last month and it really did help to bring out the flavour of the hazelnuts in the cake.
 I’m looking forward to trying this baked in a plain chocolate cake next where I think it would give an added depth and complexity of flavour.
+(RSP £3.99)

-Walnut Infused Oil (RSP £2.85) – made of rape seed, but with an addition of walnut extract, this is another flavoursome oil, though less distinctive than the hazelnut.
-I used this to make a parsnip and walnut cake, which I shall be posting in the near future.
 Suffice it to say, I was very pleased with the flavour of the oil; the cake tasted of walnuts, but not overly so.
 One of the best salad dressings I remember from my time living in Switzerland was one made with walnut oil, so I’m looking forward to the weather warming up and my lettuce seeds germinating – walnut salad here I come!
+(RSP £2.85)

-Roasted Peanut Oil (RSP £3.39) – as the name suggests, this is made from 100% roasted peanuts.
+As the name suggests, this one is made from 100% roasted peanuts.
 And guess what, it tastes just like roasted peanuts.
-I have baking plans for this one, but haven’t got around to doing anything about it yet.
+I have baking plans for it, but shhh.
+Don’t tell, I’m going to use them to make peanut butter brownies.
 I have used it in a stir fry, however and it worked brilliantly well.
 I was able to get the oil nice and hot without any sign of burning and the final dish had just enough of a suggestion of peanut to make it interesting without overwhelming the other flavours.
+(RSP £3.39)